 The Halftone Scarf Collection

-This project reveals our curious nature and attitude to experiment with colours and work with interesting people.
-Through a friend we found out about Medulla, an incredibly interesting project initiated by Davide Montorsi.
+When we found out about Medulla through a friend, we were immediately interested in engaging with this project, initiated by screen printer Davide Montorsi.
 Davide opened our eyes to the possibilities of environmentally friendly printing, and our Halftone Scarf Collection is the result.

 After months of research and trials, Davide has developed a collection of 100% organic, plant based inks.
 You often hear of "organic inks", but more than likely they are of organic origin and then mixed with chemical fixatives for printing, so not really 100% organic.
 Medulla's printing process is completely free of chemicals, obtaining a perfectly working organic dying process from beginning to end.